-I also trust the LDS church as a solid reference when it comes to food storage.
+Also, I trust the LDS church as a solid reference when it comes to food storage.
 They have been recommending food storage to their members for a long, long time, and I trust their research is accurate.

 - Leavening agents (baking soda/baking powder) as cans may explode

 A little extra won’t hurt your food.
-But if you use too few or use one that is too small, there will still be oxygen packaged with your food.
-You may not kill all pest eggs and/or bacteria and you may lose more flavor and vitamins.
+But, if you use too few or one that is too small, there will still be oxygen packaged with your food.
+So, you may not kill all pest eggs and/or bacteria, and you may lose more flavor and vitamins.

-- For 5-6 gallon buckets, a 3000 cc will work.
+- For 5-6 gallon buckets, a 3000 cc should work.

-Step #1 – Prepare your containers
+Step 1: Prepare your containers

-Step #2 – Prepare your food
+Step 2: Prepare your food

 Make sure your food is free of any debris (common with beans).
 Then add it to the containers you’ve decided to store it in, but do not put the lid on yet.

-Step #4 – Open your package of oxygen absorbers
+Step 4: Open your package

 Pull out one oxygen absorber and seal the rest in your mason jar.
-Add the one oxygen absorber to your first container.
+Add one oxygen absorber to your first container.